-It’s 2019, and video is here to stay.
-Today, a staggering 87% of marketers are using video as a marketing tool.
+A staggering 87% of marketers use video as a marketing tool.
 If you’re one of them, then you know that video production is about more than just pointing a camera and shouting “Action!”

 Managing video production requires input from many different teams, creatives, and contributors—and that can get messy fast.
 To stay on top of everything (and deliver great content on budget and on deadline), you need a strong video production workflow.

 Whether you’re a production agency juggling multiple video projects or a company looking to produce their own content in-house, use the following tips to develop a streamlined process from pre-production to “That’s a wrap!” and everything in between.

 Why you need a video production workflow

 As with any project, having a workflow can help you manage resources effectively, invest your time efficiently, and keep different teams and individual contributors on task—even if you’re working remotely.

 In a business where ROI is crucial, a clear video production workflow can iron out inefficiencies and prevent costly delays and miscommunication.
 In other words, the smoother the process, the more money in the bank.

 Although video production has become more affordable and achievable for companies, it is not a simple process.
 There are multiple stages of production, each with laundry lists of to-dos, and contributors and stakeholders with varying degrees of input in the process.

 Without a clear workflow, teams and individuals will struggle to understand their roles and responsibilities, tasks will fall through the cracks, budgets and deadlines will be blown, and the final product will suffer.